Wage and Hour Division (WHD)

 6. If WHD denies an employer’s request to participate in the program, will WHD then investigate the employer based on the information the employer already provided?

 WHD is always ready to help employers understand and comply with their legal obligations.
-WHD encourages employers to proactively seek compliance or technical assistance to comply with the laws WHD enforces, and the PAID program is designed to facilitate this process.
-Similarly, WHD wants to work with good faith employers through the PAID program to resolve inadvertent violations of FLSA minimum wage and overtime requirements.
+WHD encourages employers to proactively seek compliance or technical assistance to comply with the laws WHD enforces, and PAID is designed to facilitate this process.
+Similarly, WHD wants to work with good faith employers through PAID to resolve inadvertent violations of FLSA minimum wage and overtime requirements.
 If WHD declines an employer’s request to participate in the program, the employer’s request to participate will not serve as the basis for a future investigation, unless WHD has reason to believe that health or safety are at risk (for example, if there are child labor violations).

 7. After WHD assesses the back wages due, what happens next?